-My blog features the activities and projects I do with my kids everyday.
-I have 3 kids age 8, 4 and 1.
-I also watch a 6 year old and his 3 year old sister, plus my two 2 year old nephews!
+My blog features the activities and projects I do with my children.
+I have 3 children age 11, 7 and 4.
+I watch an infant, plus my 4 year old nephew!
 This blog highlights the activities/projects we create during the week.
 It also provides a way for me to organize all of the activities and projects we do, and it is a great way to share the projects/activities.
 I hope this blog will become a great resource and inspire creativity.

 Thursday, January 23, 2014